- Child Custody

 - Child Support

 The advice you receive during your divorce should come from an expert.
-Houston divorce attorney Robert Reid McInvale has the experience with divorce laws to assist you.
+West Texas divorce attorney Robert Reid McInvale has the experience with divorce laws to assist you.
 By way of example, he offers the following advice in order to dispel some of the common myths surrounding divorces.

 1. Any lawyer will do – they’re all the same.